n8henrie/n8henrie.github.io/_posts/2011-05-03-pale-bluedot.md

     </div>

     <p>
-      What a powerful post I&#8217;ve had the good fortune to come across today.
+      What a powerful post I’ve had the good fortune to come across today.
     </p>
   </div>
 </div>